ipbc-dev/jointube/content/faq.en.md

       </p>
       <p>

-We have invested in the financing of PeerTube as part of our new campaign <a href="https://contributopia.org">Contributopia</a>, which aims to concretize the digital tools of a society's contribution.
+We have invested in the financing of PeerTube as part of our new campaign <a href="https://contributopia.org">Contributopia</a>, which aims to realise the digital tools for a contribution-based society.

       </p>
     </div>